wilsonpaulraj/YouTubeFeedTuner/README.md

 - Take and save notes for any video.
 - Add timestamps for easy reference.
 - Export notes as text files for future use.
-- Import and manage shared notes from other users.

 ### ⏳ Automated Chapters
 - Automatically generate chapters based on the video's transcript.